ev3lessons/ev3lessons.github.io/coachcorner/_posts/2017-02-22-Recommendation-List.markdown

 author: "Seshan Brothers<br>Droids Robotics<br>Pittsburgh, USA"
 authorim: "/images/people/Seshanbros.jpg"
 ---
 As most of you know, we are the founders of <a href="http://www.ev3lessons.com">EV3Lessons</a>.
 While we have a lot of resources on our site, we don't have everything.
 There are lots of good resources around.
 We thought we would share resources other than on our own site that we think will be helpful to others.
-While the list is not an endorsement of any one resource over the other, we did make sure that every resource reflects our own mission and philosophy to teach without providing solutions.
+While the list is not an endorsement of any one resource over the other, we did make sure that every resource reflects our own mission and philosophy.

-The main criteria for selection was the following:<br>
-1) Focus: Resources must not focus on winning competitions and shortcuts to success, but on learning the concepts and inspiring.<br>
-2) Completeness: Resources must be somewhat organized and comprehensive <br>
-3) Educators: Resources that focus on educators must be included<br>

-There are also other alternative lists you are welcome to refer to: <a href="http://www.damienkee.com/lego-mindstorms-resources/">Damien Kee</a>, <a href="http://stemrobotics.cs.pdx.edu/node/2837"> STEMRobotics</a>, and <a href="http://www.legoengineering.com/online-training-courses/">Lego Engineering</a>.
+There are also other alternative lists that might be helpful: <a href="http://www.damienkee.com/lego-mindstorms-resources/">Damien Kee</a>, <a href="http://stemrobotics.cs.pdx.edu/node/2837"> STEMRobotics</a>, and <a href="http://www.legoengineering.com/online-training-courses/">Lego Engineering</a>.

 We will update this guide as we find and review resources.

 ![](/images/coachcorner/Resources.png)

+### FIRST LEGO League Challenge Materials
+<a href="http://www.firstlegoleague.org/challenge#block-block-19">Hydro Dynamics Challenge</a>: Build Instructions, Setup Instructions, Challenge Guide, and Updates<br>
+<a href="https://fllblog.wordpress.com">FIRST LEGO League Blog</a><br>
+<a href="http://www.firstlegoleague.org/sites/default/files/hydro-dynamics/first-lego-league-rubrics.pdf">FIRST LEGO League Blog</a><br>

 ### Free Curriculum by LEGO Education
 <a href="https://education.lego.com/en-us/downloads/mindstorms-ev3">LEGO Education</a>: Various curriculum resources created by LEGO Education<br>